Tragic Hollywood Love Stories

 8.2 01.
 Carole Lombard

-Carole Lombard's love with Clark Gable began as an affair, Gable was married to another woman on the night of the Mayfair Ball when their relationship turned romantic.
-When Gable was cast as Rhett Butler in Gone with the Wind he was at first reluctant to take the part as a result of the possible publicity it could bring to the affair.
-MGM head Louis B. Mayer sweetened the deal by giving him money to divorce his wife and marry Carole.
+Carole Lombard's relationship with Clark Gable began as an affair, Gable was married to another woman on the night of the Mayfair Ball when their relationship first turned romantic.
+When Gable was cast as the memorable Rhett Butler in Gone with the Wind he was at first reluctant to take the role as a result of the possible publicity it could bring to his affair and the negative impact it might have on both their careers.
+MGM head Louis B. Mayer finally convinced Gable by sweetened the deal; providing him with the money to divorce his wife and marry Carole.

-During a break in the production of Gone with the Wind the two drove to Kingman, Arizona along with his press agent Otto Winkler and married.
-By all accounts the marriage was happy.
+During a break in the production of Gone with the Wind the two drove to Kingman, Arizona along with his press agent Otto Winkler and were married.
+Their marriage was a happy one.

 In 1942, almost three years later Lombard hosted a war bond rally in Indiana and raised over $2 million over night in war bonds.
-Initially scheduled to return home to the ranch she shared with Gable in California by train but in her haste to return sooner chose instead to travel on Transcontinental and Western Air DC-3.
-At around 7:30pm the plane crashed into Double Up Peak on Potosi Mountain.
+Initially scheduled to return home to the ranch she shared with Gable in California by train, Lombard heard rumours of Gable entertaining another woman and in her haste to return sooner chose instead to travel on Transcontinental and Western Air Flight DC-3.
+At around 7:30 that evening the plane crashed into Double Up Peak on Potosi Mountain.
 She and everyone else on board; including her mother Bess Peters and Gable's press agent Otto Winkler were killed instantly.